EnjoyW0rld/QOL-Unity-Attributes/README.md

 - Where pTargetFunction is the name of the function to be called (the function needs to be without parameters).
 - pDisplay name is the text to be written on the button itself; this parameter can be omitted if you don`t need custom text on the button.
 - pDoDrawUnder is a bool determining if the button will be drawn on top (by default) of the variable this attribute is attached to or under.

+### Break
+The break attribute simply creates a line of desired width in the editor to split your variables and make the editor more readable.
+Currentrly it is possible to set up only colour and the width of the divider, in future more settings will be added.

 ## 🤝 Contributing
 Found a bug or have a feature request?
 Open an issue or submit a pull request!
 Contributions are welcome.